tigrouind/AITD-tools/README.md

 PAKExtract archive LISTLIFE
 ```

+> [!NOTE]
+> Entries are not recompressed.
+This might result in an archive being bigger than expected.
+AFAIK there is currently no available C source code for the implode compression algorithm used by AITD.
+It seems to original game files have been compressed with *PKZIP 1.1*.
+>
+> If PKZIP and DOSBox are available on your computer, PAKExtract will use them for compressing back the files. *PKZIP.EXE* should be in main folder (same as PAKExtract), and DOSBox should be located in *C:\Program Files\\*, *C:\Program Files (x86)\\* or main folder.
+Some distributions of PKZIP are a self-extracting executable, so it might be needed to run that executable once yourself (under DOSBox) to extract *PKZIP.EXE* out of it.
+You can simply drag and drop the executable on DOSBox. *PKZIP.EXE* should be 30KB-40KB.

 ### Displaying archive information only (eg: compressed size, flags, ...)
 ```
 PAKExtract info LISTLIFE.PAK
 ```

 # MoviePlayer